 Anita is a look back at what the exact moment where sexual harassment became a valid work problem that is taken seriously.
 Prior to Anita Hill infamously speaking out against the sexual harassment she endured working for Clarence Thomas, this kind of treatment was tolerated by women (and men) because they didn’t know they had any other option.
 She gave us all a voice and right to speak up without the risk of losing our jobs.

-I was so young when she did this for feminism that I didn’t even realize I have her to thank for the times where I’ve felt uncomfortable at work and been able to do something about it.
-The beauty of this film is that it is educating my generation and those women younger than me on what she did for us, and how different the world was just 20 years ago.
-How acceptable that kind of workplace abuse was.
+I was so young when she did this for feminism that I didn’t even realize she is the one to thank for the times where I’ve felt uncomfortable at work – and been able to do something about it.
+The beauty of this film is that it is educating my generation and those women younger than me on what she did for us, and how different the world was just 20 years ago - how acceptable that kind of workplace abuse was.
 I feel so incredibly lucky to have been born in the time of history that I was.

 It was startling to watch her give her testimony facing a large panel of old white men, as they interrogated her and accused her of man hating, revenge, bitterness and lying.
 They tried to tear her apart because she was honest, and yet she remained calm and poised throughout the entire process.
 I have no idea how she did it.
 She deserves a medal from every woman.
 As if it wasn’t bad enough that she suffered through his harassment the first time, they put her up there and did everything they could to humiliate her in front of the entire world, making her relive every minute detail.

 And of course, in the end, they didn’t even care about her testimony.
-Thomas made it into a racial issue (which is such crap considering she shares his race) and nothing ever happened to him.
-He took his seat on the Supreme Court and she had to move to another state to avoid all the death threats and harassment she endured after it was over.
-That in itself is depressing, but the film makes it very clear that what she did is an act of heroism that will be remembered for generations to come.
+Thomas made it into a racial issue (which is crap considering she shares his race), the politicians got scared, and nothing ever happened to him.
+He took his seat on the Supreme Court, while she had to move to another state to avoid all the death threats and harassment she endured after it was over.
+That in itself is depressing – but the film makes it very clear that what she did is an act of heroism that will be remembered for generations to come.

 Thank you Anita.